-1) Specialized equipment and supplies are limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.

-2) Habilitative support needs for specialized equipment and supplies are identified during the person-centered planning process and documented in the waiver participant's person-centered service plan.

-3) Specialized equipment and supplies require prior approval by the DDA Regional Administrator or designee.

-4) DDA reserves the right to require a second opinion by a department-selected provider.

-5) Items paid for with waiver funds shall be in addition to any medical equipment and supplies furnished under the Medicaid state plan or other private insurance or program or items not covered by the Medicaid state plan or other available insurance.

-6) Items must be of direct medical or remedial benefit to the individual and necessary as a result of the individual's disability.

-7) Medications, prescribed or non-prescribed, and vitamins are excluded.

-8) Since this service is one of the services covered under the aggregate services package in the Basic Plus waiver, an expenditure limitation applies to these waivers as indicated in Appendix C-4.a.
+- (1) Specialized equipment and supplies are limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization. - (2) Habilitative support needs for specialized equipment and supplies are identified during the waiver participant's DDA person-centered assessment and documented in his/her person-centered service plan. - (3) Specialized equipment and supplies require prior approval by the DDA Regional Administrator or designee when \$550 or more. - (4) DDA reserves the right to require a second opinion by a department-selected provider. - (5) Items paid for with waiver funds shall be in addition to any medical equipment and supplies furnished under the Medicaid state plan, private insurance, or other available programs. - (6) Items must be of direct medical or remedial benefit to the individual and necessary as a result of the individual's disability. - (7) Medications, vitamins, and supplements, prescribed or non-prescribed, are excluded. - (8) Since this service is one of the services covered under the aggregate services package in the Basic Plus waiver, an expenditure limitation applies to these waivers as indicated in Appendix C-4.a.

+Service Delivery Method (check each that applies):

+☐ Participant-directed as specified in Appendix E ☐ Provider managed

 Specify whether the service may be provided by (check each that applies):

+Legally Responsible Person

+Relative

+🗵 Legal Guardian

+Provider Specifications:

 Provider Category Provider Type Title

+Individual Specialized Equipment and Supplies Provider

 Agency Specialized Equipment and Supplies Provider

+Individual Shopper

 Agency Shopper

-Individual Specialized Equipment and Supplies Provider

-Individual Shopper